 Our current work focuses on protocols for verifiable computation and zero-knowledge proofs, building practical, formally verified secure systems, and developing next-generation application models.

 We aim to make our results reproducible and of wider use to the public.
-Hence, we publish our work in a variety of conferences and make our papers freely available online.
-We also default to open sourcing our code and other artifacts on GitHub, typically under BSD or Apache licenses; and we do not typically patent our results.
+Hence, we publish our work in a variety of conferences and make our papers freely available online; we default to open sourcing our code and other artifacts online, typically under BSD or Apache licenses; and we do not typically patent our results.

 We are a part of CyLab, CMU's Security & Privacy Institute.

 The HTTPS ecosystem (HTTPS and TLS protocols, X.509 public key infrastructure, crypto algorithms) is the foundation on which Internet security is built.
 Unfortunately, this ecosystem is extremely brittle, with headline-grabbing attacks such as FREAK and LogJam, and emergency patches many times a year.